ManuelMcLure/OctoPrint-WiFiStatus/README.md

 - The IPV4 address(es) assigned to the WiFi interface
 - The IPV6 address(es) assigned to the WiFi interface

+The configuration also allows selecting which interface to display data for.

 # Acknowledgements

 This plugin includes and is heavily dependent on Python3Wifi (https://github.com/ManuelMcLure/python3wifi), a fork of PythonWifi (https://pythonwifi.tuxfamily.org).
 Thanks to Róman Joost and Sean Robinson for making PythonWifi available.